 ● the organic geochemistry and biogeochemistry of hydrothermal chimney structures

-● laboratory simulations (experiments) of hydrothermal fluids to develop and test hypotheses for natural systems
+● laboratory simulations (experiments) of hydrothermal fluid processes to test hypotheses for natural systems

 ● developing techniques for novel dissolved organic analytes to expand our understanding of hydrothermal organic chemistry